bernskioldmedia/bm-wp-experience/README.md

 - Prevent users from using explicitly defined weak passwords.
 - Default to disabling the core file editor from admin.

+### Site Health

+- Check that `wp-config.php` is secured properly.
+- If an `.env` file exists in the public directory, check that it is secured.
+- Check that our Company Cloud configuration files in `config/` are secured if it is placed in the web root.

 ### Updates

 - Ability to hide update notices by defining `BM_WP_HAS_MAINTENANCE_PLAN` in the config.